 Auto mode is an option that works in combination with the smart sensor.

-If auto mode is on, the device automatically changes the engine speed based on the current room air quality.
+If auto mode is on, the device automatically changes the fan speed based on the current room air quality.

 When auto mode is turned on the LV-PUR131 air purifier, the air quality indicator appears on display.
 I don’t like that the air quality indicator is only displayed if the device is turned on in auto mode.
 With Coway, auto mode works identically.
 The difference is that the air quality indicator on this device is always on.
 Still, it can be turned off at the request of the user.

 ECO mode is an advanced mode owned only by the Coway air purifier.